December 1st Deadline for GHP Hazmat Training - back to top

 For the cost of one 28-ton hydraulic excavator, you can have up to 20 virtual machines by using Tenstar's simulator program.
 This makes the return on investment of a simulator substantially higher than that of a real machine.

 Electricity cost of a simulator is only a fraction of the fuel consumption of a real machine.
 In addition, machine wear and tear can be decreased significantly if operators are allowed to build up skill and practice in a simulator environment before practicing in a real machine.
 All keeping operating costs down.

 Simulation can include harsh environmental conditions, such as snowfall, heavy winds, torrential rain and high waves.
-This allows both experienced operators and trainees to practice operating in challenging conditions and, thanks to the virtual environment, damage to crane equipment and injuries to personnel are eliminated.”
+This allows both experienced operators and trainees to practice operating in challenging conditions and, thanks to the virtual environment, to eliminate damage to crane equipment and injuries to personnel.”

 Training can apply not only to new employees but also experienced operators who need familiarization with newer equipment.

 Simulators can include real seats and controls, authentic worksites and sounds [including weather], and a head-tracking system for precise points of view.
 A 3-degree-of-freedom motion platform replicates the motion and vibration experienced by the operator while travelling and lifting.

 An instructor’s console allows trainers to introduce unexpected events such as mechanical and hydraulic problems and sling breaks.

 All progress is monitored and training sessions collect information related to the number of collisions and spills, loading violations, time spent in rough handling of crane, objects moved, and more.

 Operators can practice standard tests such as the National Commission for the Certification of Operators [NCCCO] tests using different types and sizes of cranes or train and prepare for NCCA-accredited Crane Institute Certification (CIC) exams.